javierlinero/artmuseum/mobile/README.md

 ## iOS Emulation
 I have no way of verifying this for myself right now, but I believe all you need to do is download XCode, and go to `Xcode > Open Developer Tool > Simulator`, and set up the simulator there.
 From there, the process is similar and you need to select the device in VSCode.

+## Running the Database
+Set an environmental variable called PUAM\_DB\_PASSWORD that is the password to our database.
+The password changes periodically (weekly perhaps?), and you can ask Javi for the password.